sindygarcia/jobsity-assesstment-ui/README.md

 (https://stooq.com/q/l/?s=aapl.us&f=sd2t2ohlcv&h&e=csv, here aapl.us is the
 stock_code)
-4. The bot should parse the received CSV file and then it should send a message back into the chatroom using a message broker like RabbitMQ.
+4. The bot should parse the received CSV file and then it should send a message back into the chatroom.
 The message will be a stock quote using the following format: “APPL.US quote is $93.42 per share”.
 The post owner will be the bot.
 5. Have the chat messages ordered by their timestamps and show only the last 50 messages.